neilg63/file-organiser/README.md

 Version 0.1.6 corrects a reporting bug for files newer than 5 minutes old where 1m 25s was incorrectly reported as 2m 45s owing to rounding anomaly in the f64 to u64 conversion.
 I added a test for the `days_to_day_hours_min_secs()` function.

 This is an alpha release.
-If anyone finds this useful, I may package it for release for the major operating systems and make all textual output localisable.
+If anyone finds this useful, I may package it for release for the major operating systems.

 Version 0.1.8 has a minor bug fix for Windows compatibility.

+Version 0.2.0 updates all dependencies and includes several fixes and new features:

+- Fixed a Windows compile error (`MetadataExt::size()` doesn't exist on Windows; it's `file_size()`), verified with a real cross-compiled and linked build rather than just type-checking.
+- Fixed a bug where `--move`/`-m` to a target directory that didn't exist yet would silently move files into the wrong (parent) directory with no prompt.
+It now always prompts before creating a missing target, naming the shallowest missing path component.
+- All output text is now localisable via an overridable language file; see [Localization](#localization).
+- Added shell tab completion via `--completions <shell>`; see [Shell Completion](#shell-completion).
+- Various internal performance fixes to avoid unnecessary cloning when summarising large directory trees.